sphinx-doc/sphinx/doc/usage/configuration.rst

    .. versionchanged:: 2.3

       Add ``uplatex`` support.

+   .. versionchanged:: 4.0

+      ``uplatex`` becomes the default setting of Japanese documents.

    Contrarily to :ref:`MathJaX math rendering in HTML output <math-support>`, LaTeX requires some extra configuration to support Unicode literals in